entelecheia/hyperfast-template/README.md

 ### III.
 Inject the template

-1. Install Copier with `pipx install copier`
+1. Install Copier
     ```bash
     pipx install copier
     ```
-2. From the root of your project, run `copier gh:entelecheia/hyperfast-template .`
+2. From the root of your project, run
     ```bash
     copier gh:entelecheia/hyperfast-template .
     ```